 - (Areas of development that can be used to determine eligibility include physical, cognitive, communication, social/emotional and/or adaptive.)

 There are a limited number of spaces within the Acorn Patch classrooms for typically developing children to serve as Integrated Peers.

-If you are concerned about your child’s development or interested in having your child considered for an Integrated Peer spot please contact Mandy Riddle at firstname.lastname@example.org or Director of Childcare and Early Learning Holly Wilmes at email@example.com to schedule a screening.
+If you are concerned about your child’s development or interested in having your child considered for an Integrated Peer spot, please contact Supervisor of Early Childhood Mitch Masker at firstname.lastname@example.org or Director of Childcare and Early Learning Holly Wilmes at email@example.com to schedule a screening.
 You may also call the EEC at (816) 628-4116.